skypilot-org/skypilot/docs/source/getting-started/installation.rst

 Oracle Cloud Infrastructure (OCI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To access Oracle Cloud Infrastructure (OCI), setup the credentials by following `this guide <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm>`__.
+To access Oracle Cloud Infrastructure (OCI), set up the credentials by following `this guide <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm>`__.
 After completing the steps in the guide, the :code:`~/.oci` folder should contain the following files:

 .. code-block:: text